hungyu99/free-stratum-bridge/README.md

 Note: This does requires that docker is installed.

 `docker compose -f docker-compose-all.yml up -d` will run the bridge with default settings.
-This assumes a local karlsend node with default port settings and exposes port 5555 to incoming stratum connections.
+This assumes a local freed node with default port settings and exposes port 5555 to incoming stratum connections.

 This also spins up a local prometheus and grafana instance that gather